lvgl/lvgl/docs/details/widgets/calendar.rst

 Overview
 ********

-The Calendar Widget is a classic calendar which can: - show the days of any month in a 7x7 matrix - Show the name of the days - highlight the current day (today) - highlight any user-defined dates
+The Calendar Widget is a classic calendar which can:

+- show the days of any month in a 7x7 matrix;
+- show the name of the days;
+- highlight the current day (today);
+- highlight any user-defined dates.

-The Calendar is added to the default group (if it is set).
-Calendar is an editable Widget which allow selecting and clicking the dates with encoder navigation as well.
+The Calendar is added to the default group (if one is set).
+Calendar is an editable Widget which allow selecting and clicking the dates with encoder or keyboard navigation as well as pointer-type input devices.

-To make the Calendar flexible, by default it doesn't show the current year or month.
+To make the Calendar flexible, by default it does not show the current year or month.
 Instead, there are optional "headers" that can be attached to the calendar.

 .. _lv_calendar_parts_and_styles: